The One Year® Chronological Bible, NKJV (Tyndale, 2013), March 6

 In times past God revealed Himself to Abimelech, king of Gerar, to prevent him from taking Sarah as his wife (Gen. 20:6-7).
 He spoke to Pharaoh in dreams (Gen. 41:25).
 Later, he speaks to Nebuchadnezzar, king of Babylon, through dreams and visions (Daniel 4).
 It is Nebuchadnezzar who declares God's sovereignty over pagans:

 "For His dominion is an everlasting dominion, and his kingdom is from generation to generation.
-All the inhabitants of the dart are reputed as nothing; He does according to His will in the army of heaven and among the inhabitants of the earth.
+All the inhabitants of the earth are reputed as nothing; He does according to His will in the army of heaven and among the inhabitants of the earth.
 No one can restrain His hand or say to Him, 'What have You done?""
 (Daniel 4:34-35).

 God's speaking to a person doesn"t always mean that God has a covenantal relationship with that person; all of His encounters, however, do show His care for His covenantal people, even when He addresses unbelievers.